edwinrlambert/Cyclistic-Bike-Share-Analysis/README.md

 ### **Data Collection**

 We're using the Cyclistic's historical trip data for the past 12 months.
+The data is organized in a structured format, as CSV files, with each file representing trip data for a particular month.

 **Data Source**: [divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html)